top of page

 Matthias:

-He became the thirteenth Apostle.
+This Bible person became the thirteenth apostle.

 Matthias was a disciple of Jesus from the beginning.